 IPCR offers a diverse array of courses that engage students in the current topics of the field.
 The courses bridge theoretical and practical approaches to conflict analysis, conflict resolution, and nonviolent approaches to peace.
-The roles of gender, religion, identity, environment, and human rights are also highlighted and explored.
+The main themes explored in the courses include:

 IPCR Core Courses